 How is LD diagnosed?

 Your healthcare provider will ask about your symptoms.
-He may also ask about the places or countries you have visited in the last 2 weeks.
-He may also ask if you visit spas or use hot tubs often.
-Tell him if anyone in your home or workplace has had a recent lung infection.
+He or she may also ask about the places or countries you have visited in the last 2 weeks.
+He or she may also ask if you visit spas or use hot tubs often.
+Tell him or her if anyone in your home or workplace has had a recent lung infection.
 You may need any of the following: